- Doctors & Departments

 Kidneys help your body maintain a proper pH level by getting rid of the acid through urine and keeping the right alkali levels.
 Too much acid in the body is called acidosis.
-If the kidneys are causing acidosis, it is because they are unable to keep the right pH balance in your body.
-This can occur if the part of the kidney (tubule) that is in charge of the acid and alkali balance is not working correctly.
+If the kidneys are causing acidosis, it is because they are either unable to get rid of enough acid through the urine (which is rare), or are losing too much alkali through the urine (more common) in order to help keep the right pH balance in your body.